HowardRiddiough/deep-surf/README.md

 # deep-surf
-The goal of this repo is to make live predictions on how many people are surfing Scheveningen Noord using Object Detection.
-In the future we aim to be able to record wave height and wave quality using Deep Learning.
+The goal of this repo is to record the number of surfers currently in the water at [Scheveningen Noord](https://goo.gl/maps/dxb3422NShQ2).
+We aim to make those predictions using Object Detection.
+In the future we aim to be able to record wave height and wave quality using Deep Learning and to apply our methodology to beaches all over the world.

-Contributions are welcome, please read our guidelines [here](CONTRIBUTING.MD).
+Contributions are welcome, please read our [guidelines](CONTRIBUTING.MD).

 Currently this repo includes: